jonlpersson/ed-latimore/site/_posts/2020-01-16-6-signs-youre-definitely-addicted-to-porn.md

 No human woman will compare to a dozen beautiful naked women performing deviant sexual acts in the best lighting, looking like they're having a blast—especially when endless varieties of that woman can be accessed on-demand.

 The levels of reported ED issues among young men have skyrocketed in recent years.
-To anyone familiar with the porn epidemic this is not surprising at all.
+To anyone familiar with the porn epidemic, this is not surprising at all.

 * In 2012, [Swiss researchers found](https://www.brainblogger.com/2017/10/06/excessive-porn-consumption-can-cause-erectile-dysfunction-myth-or-truth/){: target="_blank"} Erectile Dysfunction (ED) rates of 30% in a cross-section of Swiss men aged 18 to 24.
 * A 2013, [Italian researchers found](https://www.jsm.jsexmed.org/article/S1743-6095&#40;15&#41;30428-8/fulltext){: target="_blank"} that 1 in 4 men under the age of forty have reported some type of erectile dysfunction.